robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 and when to use `@` or `&` when accessing these variables, can be found in the [Advanced Variables](Chapter_5_Exploring_Advanced_Constructs.md#advanced-variables) chapter.

-Additionally to these variable types, Robot Framework also supports access to environment variables, which can be accessed using the syntax `%{ENV_VAR_NAME}` respectively.
 <!-- TODO fix the link -->